 All staff must familiarise themselves with the Data Breach Response Plan and its processes and ensure the plan is followed whenever a data breach is suspected or discovered.

 A 'cookie' is a small data file placed on your machine or device which lets St Vincent’s Health Network identify and interact more effectively with your computer.
 While cookies allow a computer to be identified, they do not contain personal information about a specific individual.

 St Vincent’s Health Network may provide links to third party websites.
 These linked sites may not be under our control and St Vincent’s Health Network is not responsible for the content or privacy practices employed by those websites.
 Before disclosing your personal information on any other website, we recommend that you carefully read the terms and conditions of use and privacy statement of the relevant website.

-You have a right to access your personal information which St Vincent’s Health Network holds about you.
-If you make a request to access your personal information, we will ask you to verify your identity and specify the information you require.
+You have a right to access the personal information which St Vincent’s Health Network holds about you.
+If you make a request for access to your personal information, we will ask you to verify your identity and specify the information you require.

 You can contact St Vincent’s Health Network about any privacy issues as follows:

 While St Vincent’s Health Network aims to meet all requests for access to personal information, in a small number of cases and where permitted to do so by law, St Vincent’s Health Network may not give access or may do so only under conditions.